-Credit card factoring is a business practice in which a merchant account is used for transactions not related to the purpose for which it was set up and approved.
-If you are allowing another company to process their transactions via your account, you’re engaged in factoring.
-In most cases, it is an illegal activity that can put your business in peril and give you a lot more trouble than it’s worth.
+A business practice in which a merchant account is used for transactions not related to the purpose for which it was set up and approved is called credit card factoring.
+If you are allowing another company to process their transactions via your account, you’ve engaged in credit card factoring.
+In most cases, this is an illegal activity that can put your business at risk, giving you a lot more trouble than it’s worth.

 What Is Credit Card Factoring?